Mamaril-Jeremy/Youtube-Engagement-Predictor/README.md

 Creators decide on a title, a description, and a posting time before they have any feedback on whether those choices will work.
 The feedback only arrives after publishing, when it's too late to change anything.

 This project predicts engagement rate from the information a creator already has in hand before hitting publish.
 A rule-based approach can handle something like "post in the evening," but it can't weigh how posting time interacts with category, video length, and how strong the title actually reads.
-That interaction is what the model is for.
+It's at that point that makes the model is for.

 ---